 Live (synchronous) video

 If you are looking to deliver your lectures live with all students gathered at the same time, your selection will be Zoom.
+Please consult with AT Services if you have questions about Zoom.
 You can find more information about Zoom here:

 There are a few different options to explore when prerecording lectures, some with more features than others.
 Choosing the right solution for you will depend on your comfort level with video editing, what equipment you have available, and how you want to deliver the content to students.
 This section will be broken down into two sub-sections: campus provided software and DIY solutions.

 Note: While Zoom does have recording capability, it is not recommended to use Zoom if you are not holding a live, synchronous class session.
 Zoom recordings are a side-benefit of hosting a live session and are useful for providing recordings to students who were unable to attend live.
 If you are looking to prerecord lectures, try one of the solutions below instead of Zoom for the best experience.